ChromaticHQ/tugboat-pull-request-preview-id/README.md

 # Tugboat Pull Request Action

-This action enables you to query the Tugboat API and get the ID of a pull request's associated preview.
+This action queries the Tugboat API and get the ID of a preview associated with a given PR.

 Note: This action may behave unexpectedly if there are more than one previews associated with a single pull request.